-The Internal Audit team assisted the Board and the Risk Committee in protecting the Company's assets, reputation, and sustainability by independently and objectively evaluating the effectiveness of internal controls, risk management and governance processes.
-The Internal Audit function is the third line of defence and reports to the SIIL Board and the Risk Committee.
+The Internal Audit function is the third line of defence and reports primarily to the Audit Committee.
 The objective of the Internal Audit Function is to systematically evaluate the effectiveness of and provide insight on the SIIL control environment that consists of, not limited to, the combined effectiveness of governance, organisation, policies, procedures and systems.
 Examples may include strategy, culture, financial performance, compliance, system security, and due diligence engagements.
 The function also provides consulting services where the nature and scope of the services are agreed with the service requestor.
 These should fit the nature of the audit function and not interfere or conflict with the independence and objectivity of the audit function.
 The consulting services intend to add value and improve SIIL's governance, risk management, and control processes without assuming any management responsibility by the internal auditors.
 Examples include counsel, advice, facilitation, and training.
 In order to act upon SIIL's purpose, the service provided by the function needs to be aligned with SIIL's Strategy and business objectives.